Guidance on seeing patients at Alert Level 3 (non DHB setting)

 Registering face-to-face consultations with the Physiotherapy Board

-At the current Alert Level 3 it is no longer a requirement by the Ministry of Health to log all face-to-face patient contacts with the Board so long as you have the MoH COVID app / QR code in place and you ensure both you and your patients use this when entering the clinic or doing offsite visits, as appropriate.
+At the current Alert Level 3 it is no longer a requirement by the Ministry of Health to log all face-to-face patient contacts with the Board however you must have the MoH COVID app / QR code in place and you ensure both you and your patients use this when entering the clinic or doing offsite visits, as appropriate.

 The use of Personal Protective Equipment (PPE)

 The expectations set by the Ministry of Health for seeing patients face-to-face under Alert Level 3 are high as it is only for urgent care appointments.
-The Ministry of Health current (as at 12 August 2020) advice re use of PPE is here
+The Ministry of Health current (as At 11 February 2021) advice re use of PPE is here

 In general, if a patient is deemed to be urgent AND passes the screening test/risk assessment then a surgical mask and hand hygiene is required.
-N95 masks are only to be used for aerosol generating procedures.
 If patients DO NOT pass the test or have risk factors – ideally do not see them face to face.
-If you are seeing them and there are risk factors post screening then additional use of gown and eye protection is required.
+If you are seeing them and there are risk factors post screening, then additional use of gown and eye protection is required.

 - deliver services via telehealth unless the criteria within the flowchart for face-to-face clinic, community or home visits are met